PC Admission Requirements

 |Less than 18||Low||<39%|

 You will need above average high school grades to get into Presbyterian College.
 The average high school GPA of the admitted freshman class at Presbyterian College was 3.47 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #16 in South Carolina for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as PC accepts 65% of students who apply.

 |3.50 to 3.75||11%||Avg +|